 1625 Massachusetts Ave.
 NW

 His consumer protection practice focuses on defective products.
-His worker rights practice focuses on the improper denial of minimum wages and overtime pay.
-His civil rights practice focuses on violations of due process rights. and his public recovery practice focuses on the recovery of taxes and fees for local governments improperly evaded by corporations.
+His worker rights practice concentrates on the improper denial of minimum wages and overtime pay.
+His civil rights practice centers on violations of due process rights, and his public recovery practice focuses on the recovery of taxes and fees for local governments improperly evaded by major banks and corporations.